lukstafi/navi-parens/README.md

 * Introduces _Markmacs Mode_.
 * Fixes tricky multicharacter delimiter handling for the RAW mode.
 * Includes LaTeX matrix and equation environment delimiters in defaults.
+* Introduces a _Use Separators_ setting, where additional separators close the scope of the cursor when looking for the outer scope.

 [changelog]: https://marketplace.visualstudio.com/items/lukstafi.navi-parens/changelog